About

 Active Mobility

-Multipurpose path Winter season
+Multipurpose path Open for the regular season

-Sidewalk Closed for the winter season
+Sidewalk Open for the regular season

 Work advisories